 \section{Real Data Application}

-In this section, we compare the results of a structural PVAR applied to not seasonally adjusted macroeconomic data with the corresponding results of a structural VAR applied to corresponding seasonally adjusted data.
-The variables included in the model are monthly industrial production (IP) as a measure of real economic activity, CPI inflation (INF) and federal funds rate (FFR) from 1968-2019 taken from the FRED database.
-In the macroeconomic literature, it is common to analyze the above-mentioned variables or strongly related variables, e.g., \cite{bernanke1997systematic}, \cite{peersman2005caused} and \cite{kilian2017structural}.
-In order to avoid unit roots, we take log differences of IP, whereas INF and FFR remains untouched.
-For structural PVAR analysis, IP and INF are considered on a not seasonally adjusted basis, while their seasonally adjusted counterparts are considered for SVAR analysis.
-As FFR is non-periodic, we use it for both analyses.
+In this section, we compare the results of applying a structural PVAR to seasonally unadjusted macroeconomic data with those of applying a structural VAR to seasonally adjusted data.
+The variables included in the model are monthly industrial production (IP) as a measure of real economic activity, CPI inflation (INF) and federal funds rate (FFR) from Jan 1968 - Dec 2019 taken from the FRED database.
+The ADF test rejects unit roots in INF and the FFR, while it does not reject a unit root in industrial production.
+Hence, we address this by taking log differences of industrial production, whereas INF and FFR remain untouched.
+Furthermore, HEGY tests \citep{hylleberg1990seasonal} reject the null of seasonal unit roots for different frequencies in the variables.
+This result is also confirmed by the OCSB test \citep{osborn1988seasontest}, which also rejects the presence of seasonal unit roots.
+For structural PVAR analysis, IP and INF are considered on a seasonally unadjusted basis, while their seasonally adjusted counterparts are considered for SVAR analysis.
+As FFR appears to be non-periodic, we use it for both analyses.

-Due to the monthly frequency, an obvious choice for the number of seasons would be $S =12$, resulting in $N=52$ cycles (years).
+Due to the monthly frequency, an obvious choice for the number of seasons is $S =12$, resulting in $N=52$ cycles (years).
 The choice $S =12$ is strongly supported by the estimates of the SDs and ACFs of IP and INF given in Figure \ref{sd_acf_data}.
 As demonstrated in Figure \ref{sd_acf_data} and \ref{sd_acf_demean} in the introductory section, we find that IP and INF exhibit strong periodic patterns, while FFR has no periodic structure at all.
-The periodic structure of IP is dominated mainly by sub-year periods and cannot be eliminated by seasonal demeaning alone, while the periodic structure of INF can be explained mainly by seasonal variation in the mean.
-Consequently, seasonal demeaning appears to be not sufficient to remove the entire seasonal sub-year pattern of IP, while in the case of INF the periodic structure is almost eliminated completely.
+The periodic structure of IP cannot be eliminated by seasonal demeaning alone, while the periodic structure of INF can be explained mainly by seasonal variation in the mean.
+Consequently, seasonal demeaning appears to be not sufficient to remove the entire seasonal component of IP, while in the case of INF the periodic structure is almost eliminated completely.